Chief Executive Officer

 Pathway Global Career Institute

 The United Nations Educational, Scientific and Cultural Organization, UNESCO, meeting on "Entrepreneurship Education" was co-hosted by Miriam College in Manila, Philippines and held on October 23-25, 2017.
-One hundred and twenty leading Asian entrepreneurs from 20 Asian countries were selected for the October gathering.
+One hundred and twenty leading Asian entrepreneurs from 20 Asian countries/regions were selected for the October gathering.
 The gathering was part of ASEAN@50 celebrations in the Philippines.
 UNESCO's mission is one of a peace building.
 It is achieved through coordinating international cooperation in education, science, culture and communication; by strengthening the ties between nations and societies; and by mobilizing the wider public.
 APCDA is very proud to share that Mr. Raza Abbas, our very own Pakistan Country Director, was recently selected as one of the 120 leading social entrepreneurs from Asia.

 Mr. Raza Abbas went through a rigorous selection process for the UNESCO meeting.
 At the meeting, he represented his social venture, Pathway Global Career Institute, which is based in Pakistan.
 The following innovative, social development projects of Pathway Global Career Institute greatly "influenced" (to borrow a word from our President's message in this newsletter issue) Mr. Raza Abbas' selection.

 Mr. Raza Abbas actively participated in the UNESCO meeting and suggested two ideas to strengthen regional entrepreneurship in Asia:

 APCDA proudly congratulates Mr. Raza Abbas for his selection by UNESCO and his contribution to the understanding of regional entrepreneurship in Asia.
 We warmly wish him ongoing success in his social development ventures and his own personal career development.